List of Wentworth characters: Roz Jago

 Rosalind "Roz" Jago (Benne Harrison) (seasons 1–2) was one of Jacs' henchmen, and later Simmo's friend and muscle source.
 After being framed for painting graffiti mocking Ferguson, she and the other members of Jacs' gang, except Simmo, are transferred to another block.

+Megan Summers

+Megan "Meg" Summers (Melitta St Just) (seasons 1-2) was one of Jacs' henchmen, and later Simmo's friend and muscle source.
+After Roz Jago, another member of Jacs' crew, is framed for painting graffiti mocking Ferguson, she and the other members of Jacs' gang, except Simmo, are transferred to another block.

 Sky Pierson

 Sky Pierson (Kathryn Beck) (season 2) is an inmate at Wentworth.
 Sky is heavily addicted to heroin and one of Franky's henchmen.
 Sky is shown constantly trying to score heroin and even threatens to cut it out of the stomach of a new inmate after she was arrested for drug trafficking.
 Sky only appears in the second season, her fate is currently unknown.

 Jess Warner

 Jess Warner (Georgia Chara) (seasons 2–3) was an inmate at Wentworth.
 Jess was serving a five-year sentence for the murder of a baby.

+Kat

+Kat (Elissa Stephens) (season 2) is an inmate who arrived at Wentworth at the same time as Maxine Conway and Jess Warner.
+She had a cast on her leg and was arrested for trying to rob a convenience store.
+Later she is revealed to be a hitman sent to kill Bea by Vinnie Holt, and to be hiding a knife in her cast.
+She attacks Bea but is stopped by Maxine, and moved into protection with attempted murder added to her record.

 Sophie Donaldson

 Sophie Donaldson (Edwina Samuels) (seasons 2–3) is an inmate at Wentworth and Liz Birdsworth's daughter.
 Sophie was sent to prison for driving under the influence of alcohol on a suspended license and hit a cyclist.
 She bonds with Franky, but takes a while to reconnect with Liz.
 In season 4 she is mentioned to have been transferred to Barnhurst.